 We closely monitor economic conditions and loan performance trends to assess and manage our exposure to credit risk.
-Key metrics we track in evaluating the credit quality of our loan portfolio include delinquency and nonperforming asset rates, as well as net charge-off rates and our internal risk ratings of larger balance commercial loans.
-Trends in delinquency rates are a primary indicator of credit risk within our consumer loan portfolios, as changes in delinquency rates provide an early warning of changes in credit losses.
+Key metrics we track in evaluating the credit quality of our loan portfolio include delinquency and nonperforming asset rates, as well as net charge-off rates and our internal risk ratings of larger-balance commercial loans.
+Trends in delinquency rates are one of the primary indicators of credit risk within our consumer loan portfolios, particularly in our credit card loan portfolios, as changes in delinquency rates can provide an early warning of changes in credit losses.
 The primary indicator of credit risk in our commercial loan portfolios is our internal risk ratings.
 Because we generally classify loans that have been delinquent for an extended period of time and other loans with significant risk of loss as nonperforming, the level of nonperforming assets represents another indicator of the potential for future credit losses.
 In addition to delinquency rates, the geographic distribution of our loans provides insight as to the exposure of the portfolio to regional economic conditions.

-For a summary of accounting policies related to our credit quality indicators, such as delinquent and nonperforming loans, net charge-offs and troubled debt restructuring for each of our loan categories, see "Note 1-Summary of Significant Accounting Policies-Loans" in our 2016 Form 10-K. For a summary of methodologies and policies that we use to determine our allowance for loan and lease losses for our loan portfolio segments, see "Note 1-Summary of Significant Accounting Policies-Allowance for Loan and Lease Losses" in our 2016 Form 10-K.
+For a summary of accounting policies related to our credit quality indicators, such as delinquent and nonperforming loans, net charge-offs and troubled debt restructuring for each of our loan categories, see "Note 1-Summary of Significant Accounting Policies-Loans" in our 2018 Form 10-K. For a summary of methodologies and policies that we use to determine our allowance for loan and lease losses for our loan portfolio segments, see "Note 1-Summary of Significant Accounting Policies-Allowance for Loan and Lease Losses" in our 2018 Form 10-K.

-For additional information about key concentrations and credit performance metrics, see references to our Q3 2017 Form 10-Q.
+For additional information about key concentrations and credit performance metrics, see references to our Q1 2019 Form 10-Q.